 England is by far the most important country in the UK cluster…the primary distribution of power, economic wealth, cultural ancestry lies here.
 The population here is much more robust than in other countries of UK and the English are very conscious and respectful of their heritage.
 England at one point of time in history had… Read the full article

 England Climate England is mostly surrounded by seas.
-There are Irish Sea and Celtic Sea in the west of England, on south is English Channel and on the east is North Sea.
-England also shares its shore with Atlantic Ocean.
-And this mainly this topography causes a temperate maritime climate in England.
-Northern latitude and… Read the full article
+There are the Irish Sea and the Celtic Sea in the west of England, on the south is the English Channel and on the east is the North Sea.
+England also shares its shore with the Atlantic Ocean.
+And mainly this topography causes a temperate maritime climate… Read the full article

 Getting to the City Airport system in London is the busiest in the world with six international airports and several smaller airports.
 396 international destinations are connected with London’s airport system.
 The busiest is Heathrow Airport (LHR) located 26 kilometres south west of the city centre.
 Gatwick Airport (LGW) is the 2nd busiest and located… Read the full article